 Edward L. Walraven is a Senior Lecturer in the Journalism Studies Program.
 His research interests include the military, media and wartime censorship; journalism history; Spanish-language newspapers in Texas; and mass media’s impact on the folklore narrative.
 Walraven has published essays in military history publications, the academic journal Western Folklore, and the Texas Almanac.
 Walraven’s media experience includes four years as a reporter and editor with the San Angelo Standard-Times and more than 10 years as a science writer and member of Texas A&M’s public relations office.
 He joined the Texas A&M journalism faculty in 1991.
 Walraven earned a Ph.D. in History from Texas A&M in 1999, and has also completed a master’s degree in English and doctoral work in English literature, rhetoric and folklore narrative.

-Jeff Rutherford joined the Journalism Studies Program in 2011 as a Program Assistant and Academic Advisor.
-Prior to arriving at Texas A&M, Rutherford earned his bachelor’s degree from the University of Oklahoma and spent two years working with campus Recruitment Services.
-In addition to acting as program associate and undergraduate advisor, Rutherford produces marketing, communication, and web content and manages the Journalism Studies website and social media.
+Jeff Rutherford joined the Journalism Studies Program in 2011 as a Program Associate and Academic Advisor.
+Prior to arriving at Texas A&M, Rutherford earned his bachelor’s degree from the University of Oklahoma, spent two years working with campus Recruitment Services, and it currently completing a Master of Arts Degree in History at Texas A&M. In addition to his advisory role, Rutherford assists with the growth, development, and management of the Journalism Studies Program.